For additional resources on onomastics, including websites, journals and communities from all over the world, click here.

 Patronym: a personal name originating from a father’s name.

-Place name: see topoynm
+Place name: see toponym

 Pseudonym: an alternative name given to or used by a person in addition to or instead of an official or legal name.

 Surname: a hereditary name of a family unit shared by its members.
 Commonly referred to as a “last name”.
-Many modern surnames were derived from personal names, occupations, place names, characteristics, or events of historical significance for the family unit (e.g. Johnson, Baker, Small, Freeman, etc.).
+Many modern surnames were derived from personal names, occupations, place names, characteristics, or events of historical significance for the family unit (e.g., Johnson, Baker, Small, Freeman, etc.).

 Theonym: a proper name used for a divine entity, a god or goddess.